-The Chief Academic Office is committed to the planning, development, implementation, assessment and continuous improvement of teaching and learning and related student and staff supports to ensure all Shelby County Schools students achieve to high academic standards for career and college readiness.
+The Office of Academics is committed to the planning, development, implementation, assessment, and continuous improvement of teaching and learning and related student and staff supports to ensure all Memphis-Shelby County Schools students achieve high academic standards for career and college readiness.

 The Office and its major departments work to act strategically, leverage resources effectively, improve individual and system learning and build capacity to support, accelerate and sustain significant school improvement district-wide.